 - Existing inventory

-- Future ideas for the brand/s
+- Future ideas for the brand/s (which are borderline worthless by the way)

-- Limited handover assistance from myself
+- Limited handover assistance from the seller

 Where Do I Find a Buyer for My Website?